 You must demonstrate what makes you exceptional

 3. be interested in connecting with Indigenous and non-Indigenous business interests.
-This avoids ABM becoming a competition for the economic power of Indigenous people.

 4. be aligned with ABM’s ultimate aim of achieving regenerative economies that create equitable prosperity for all, ideally expressed in business and partnership models that create revenue streams aligned with Indigenous values.